Insights and Updates

 Every 10 days you cut from DSO frees 10 days of working capital.
 For a $50M revenue company, that is $1.37M in cash, unlocked without finding a new customer or raising prices.

-Predictive payment modeling forecasts payment dates at 85–92% accuracy and flags at-risk accounts 30–60 days in advance, before they miss a payment.
+Predictive payment modeling forecasts payment dates at 85-92% accuracy and flags at-risk accounts 30-60 days before they miss a payment.

 Intelligent cash application auto-matches payments to invoices at 95-99% accuracy, cutting manual reconciliation time by 80-90%.